DustinDiazLopez/LiveEditor/README.md

 By live editor, I mean two people once connected via PeerJS can write on a textarea simultaneously.

 ## Tic Tac Toe [Demo](https://dustindiazlopez.github.io/LiveEditor/tictactoe.html):
-The Tic Tac Toe Game with PeerJS with friend...
+The Tic Tac Toe Game with PeerJS and friends...
 FROM AFAR :D